Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Introduction

-More recently, there has been some research extending the BNE model to the generalized Bayesian Nash equilibrium (GBNE) model, where the key difference between GBNE and BNE is that, in GBNE, the action space depends on the type parameter or rivals' actions due to some constraints.
-Liu et al.~\cite{liu2024Bayesian} propose the price competition model under multinomial logit demand where each firm’s marginal cost is private information, and each firm's action space is dependent on its marginal cost.
-Tao and Xu~\cite{tao2024generalized} consider a generalized Bayesian game where each player's action space depends on its own type parameter and the rivals' actions.
+In a more recent development, the CBNE model is extended to the case where each player's action space depends on the type parameter and/or rivals' actions.
+For instance, Tao and Xu~\cite{tao2024generalized} consider a generalized BNE model where each player's action space is represented by a system of inequalities involving both the player's own type parameter and the rivals' actions.
 Under some moderate conditions, they demonstrate existence of continuous GBNE and the uniqueness of such an equilibrium when each player’s action space is only dependent on its type.
 In the case that each player’s action space is also dependent on rivals’ actions, they give a simple example to show that the uniqueness of GBNE is not guaranteed under standard monotone conditions.
-In a further study, Su and Xu~\cite{SU2025BNRE} introduce a Bayesian Nash risk equilibrium (BNRE) model, where they considered the concepts of aleatoric uncertainty and epistemic uncertainty, discussing the model from two perspectives: monotonicity of a continuous BNRE and continuity of a monotone BNRE.
+In a further study, Su and Xu~\cite{SU2025BNRE} introduce a Bayesian Nash risk equilibrium (BNRE) model, where they differentiate the underlying uncertainties by considering aleatoric uncertainty and epistemic uncertainty, and discussing the model from two perspectives: monotonicity of a continuous BNRE and continuity of a monotone BNRE.
+This line of research has recently been extended further by Liu~\cite{liu2026games}, who proposes a risk-revising Bayesian Nash equilibrium and studies its existence and comparative statics with respect to risk aversion.

-In this paper, we revisit the BNE problem with two new and substantial theoretical contributions.
+In this paper, we follow the strand of research but with different focuses.
+First, we derive existence and uniqueness of BNE by Banach's fixed-point theorem.
+Unlike Schauder's fixed-point theorem and Tarski's fixed-point theorem, Banach's fixed-point theorem relies on the contraction property of the optimal response operator, which allows us to establish existence and uniqueness simultaneously.
+Mason and Valentinyi~\cite{mason2007existence} and Mathevet~\cite{mathevet2010contraction} seem to be the first to use the contraction-based argument to derive existence and uniqueness of a BNE albeit the argument has been widely used in other game theoretic and equilibrium models, see, e.g., \cite{van2000existence,gao2017price,graf2024stochastic}.
+Second, we investigate the stability of BNEs when the probability distribution of type parameters is perturbed for various reasons.
+As far as we are concerned, the paper makes the following contributions.

 \begin{itemize}